soumende1/CarND-Extended-Kalman-Filter-P1/READ.md

 ### Your Sensor Fusion algorithm follows the general processing flow as taught in the preceding lessons.

-The Kalman filter implementation can be found [src/kalman_filter.cpp](./src/kalman_filter.cpp) and it is used to predict at [src/FusionEKF.cpp](./src/kalman_filter.cpp#L147) line 147 and to update line 159 to 169.
+The Kalman filter implementation can be found [src/kalman_filter.cpp](./src/kalman_filter.cpp) and it is used to predict at [src/FusionEKF.cpp](./src/FusionEKF)

 ### Your Kalman Filter algorithm handles the first measurements appropriately.

-The first measurement is handled at [src/FusionEKF.cpp](./src/kalman_filter.cpp#L61) from line 61 to line 107.
+The first measurement is handled at [src/FusionEKF.cpp](./src/FusionEKF.cpp#L61) from line 61 to line 107.

 ### Your Kalman Filter algorithm first predicts then updates.

-The predict operation could be found at [src/FusionEKF.cpp](./src/kalman_filter.cpp#L147) line 147 and the update operation from line 159 to 169 of the same file.
+The predict operation could be found at [src/FusionEKF.cpp](./src/FusionEKF.cpp#L147) line 147 and the update operation from line 159 to 169 of the same file.FusionEKF.cpp

 ### Your Kalman Filter can handle radar and lidar measurements.

-Different type of measurements are handled in two places in [src/FusionEKF.cpp](./src/kalman_filter.cpp):
+Different type of measurements are handled in two places in [src/FusionEKF.cpp](./src/FusionEKF.cpp):

 - For the first measurement from line 61 to line 107.
 - For the update part from line 159 to 169.